etienne-projects/wholly-coder-mh-mock-up/README.md

 The following is a list of features used to create a more responsive design.
 Weeds & Flowers are a list of features deemed as extra.
 All unchecked items are features yet to be added.

 ### [MVP Features](#mvp-features)
-- [x] Fixed top navigation bar with a place for logo, logo text, navigation links, and side menu button
+- [x] A fixed top navigation bar with a place for a logo, logo text, navigation links, and side menu button
 - [x] Side navigation bar, mainly for smaller screens without space for a top navigation bar
 - [x] Parallax background images
 - [x] Sections with : Header, text, and buttons (Optional Logo Header based on [MichaelHyatt.com](https://michaelhyatt.com/))